wavefrontHQ/docs/pages/doc/tracing_basics.md

 ## How to See Trace Data in Wavefront
 <!--- Revise if/when a top-level menu/button replaces Browse menu for Tracing. --->

-Wavefront enables you to [query](trace_data_query.html) and visualize the trace data it collects from your instrumented application.
+You use the [Wavefront UI to visualize the trace data](tracing_ui_overview.html) that you collect from your instrumented application.
 There are several starting points.

-### Start From Metrics That Provide Context
+### Start With Metrics That Provide Context

-You can view trace data by starting with the RED metrics that Wavefront collects for each microservice in an instrumented application.
+You can start with the RED metrics that Wavefront collects for each microservice in an instrumented application.
 RED metrics are measures of Requests (number of requests being served per second), Errors (number of failed requests per second), and Duration (histogram distributions of the amount of time each request takes).
-You can use these metrics as context to help you discover problem traces.
+You can use these metrics as context to help you discover problem traces and spans.

-To start from the RED metrics for your application's microservices:
+To start examining your application's microservices from the RED metrics:
-1. Select **Applications > Inventory** in the task bar, and find your application.
+1. Select **Applications > Inventory** in the task bar and find your application.
-2. Click on a service that you are interested in viewing traces from.
+2. Click on a service that you are interested in.
 3. Scroll the service's page until you find the framework or component you are interested in.
-4. Select an operation from one of the charts to examine the traces for that operation. <!---by following the steps in _[[Link to subsection of Tracing a Hotspot Across Services page]]_.--->
+4. Select an operation from one of the charts to examine traces. <!---by following the steps in _[[Link to subsection of Tracing a Hotspot Across Services page]]_.--->

 ### Start by Submitting a Trace Query

 You can view trace data by [submitting a trace query](trace_data_query.html).
 A trace query describes one or more spans to be matched, and then displays the traces that contain the matched spans:
 1. Select **Applications > Traces** in the task bar.
-2. In the **Traces** page, [build a trace query](trace_data_query.html#building-a-trace-query) by selecting the filters that describe the spans to be matched.
+2. On the **Traces** page, [build a trace query](trace_data_query.html#building-a-trace-query) by selecting the filters that describe the spans to be matched.

 <!--- In Hotspots topic - mention that specified span could be anywhere in result trace.
 Might but need not be first. --->
 <!---  In Hotspots topic -  mention and link to spans() function --->